eic/tutorial-reconstruction-algorithms/_episodes/03-calling-a-factory.md

 > - Create a JOmniFactoryGenerator for your ElectronReconstruction factory
 > - Give your factory's output collection a fun name
 > - Call your factory from the command line and verify that you see its logger output.
-> - Add it to the `JEventSourcePODIO::output_include_collections`, so that it gets called automatically.
+> - Add it to the `JEventSourcePODIO::output_collections`, so that it gets called automatically.
 > - Experiment with multiple factory generators so you can have multiple instances of the same factory {: .challenge}